Here’s how we make this time of year a little less taxing for you.

 This is any time that you haven’t held hospital cover during the financial year.
 This could be due to joining during the year, change of cover or the cancellation of your membership.

-You have received an amended Tax Statement as one of the following changes have been made to your Membership since we issued your previous Tax Statement.
+Your Tax Statement has been amended as one of the following changes have been made to your membership since we issued your previous Tax Statement in the member area.

 Refunds - If a refund was made in this financial year for premiums received in the previous financial year.